In the time Chiller was at the park, it spent a large portion of that

 During the off season the rumors were fueled by insiders who reported

 the removal of track sections.
-The removal was part of a
+The removal was part of a re-profiling

-replaced with new track.
+new track.

-In spring of 2007, reconstruction of the Chiller
+In spring of 2007, reconstruction of the Chiller tracks was underway,

-tracks was underway, with the modified support structure in place and
+with the modified support structure in place and the Robin track in

-The Robin side reopened with the new "hump" in
+The Robin side reopened with the new "hump" in place of the barrel roll,

-place of the barrel roll, while the Batman side track was still being
+while the Batman side track was still being replaced.
+The Batman train

-replaced.
-The Batman train was painted red and run on the
+was painted red and run on the Robin side, and while the replacement for

-Robin side, and while the replacement for the damaged Robin train was
+the damaged Robin train was being fabricated.

 Though the new track configuration was supposed to have eliminated